benvonh/benvonh/README.md

 - 💻 Programming in C/C++
 - 🧠 Machine learning (CNN)
 - 📚 Reading dystopian books
-- 🖥️ Ricing my Linux desktop environment
+- 🖥️ Ricing my Arch Linux and Neovim config
 - ✈️ Travelling overseas such as to Japan and Germany

 I have also developed a collection of minimalistic C++ robotics libraries.
 If you woudl like, you can check them out here at [benvonh.github.io](https://benvonh.github.io/index.html).